Oftentimes, the most challenging leadership development projects are the ones earmarked for c-suite personnel.

-The self-aware executive is available to feedback, fresh ideas, and is skilled at regulating his or her own nervous system – and the nervous systems of others.
+The self-aware executive is open to feedback and fresh ideas, and is skilled at utilizing his or her emotional intelligence to adjust their own style and influence to behavior of others.
 Virtuous growth cycles and incremental, continuous improvement tend to hang out in the vicinity of the self-aware executive.

-Vulnerability is not the willingness to be “weak,” but rather the courage to be real with people, and to allow oneself to be an authentic person around other people – instead of presenting the image of a flawless, type-a superhuman.
+Vulnerability is not the willingness to be “weak,” but rather the courage to be realand to be authentic around other people – instead of presenting the image of a flawless, type-A superhuman.

-The vulnerable executive can choose humility over bluster, neutral observation over judgment, and friendliness over aloofness.
-He or she may be willing to risk speaking candidly (and tactfully) about issues people are ignoring from fear.
+The vulnerable executive can choose humility over bluster, neutral observation over judgment, and kindness over aloofness.
+He or she can also risk speaking candidly about issues people are ignoring out of fear.

 The outcome of an executive leaning into vulnerability is likely to be greater levels of trust and openness among members of the team, and by members of the board.

 There’s a genuinely challenging and important call to action at the outset of the leadership development journey for c-suite executives:

 Many are not willing to take up the invitation to look inside, because what they have done in the past has gotten them to where they are today.

 But without openness to change, and the willingness to first look within, the executive will remain a victim of their environment.